aghstrategies/com.aghstrategies.eventmembershipsignup/README.md

 # CiviCRM Event Additional Signup

-Generate memberships or other event registrations from price options on an event
+Generate memberships or other event registrations from price options in a price set on an event

 ## Installation and Configuration